Roland00111/Trumpocalypse/README.md

 # To play Trumpocalypse

+Requirements to play Trumpocalypse: The game ought to be playable on Linux and Windows and possibly Mac.

+1. Download the project.
+2. Open the "dist" folder.
+3. Open Trumpocalypse.exe file.

+# To build and Trumpocalypse

-Requirements to play Trumpocalypse: You have to have downloaded python 2.7 and pygame 1.9.1
+Requirements to build: You have to have downloaded python 2.7 and pygame 1.9.1

 ```
 $ git clone https://github.com/Roland00111/Trumpocalypse